Townes Van Zandt: Death

 Determined to finish the album that he had scheduled to record with Shelley and Two Dollar Guitar, Van Zandt arrived at the Memphis studio being pushed in a wheelchair by road manager Harold Eggers.
 Shelley canceled the sessions due to the songwriter's erratic behavior and drunkenness.
 Van Zandt finally agreed to hospitalization, but not before returning to Nashville.
 By the time he consented to receive medical care, eight days had passed since the injury.
 On December 31, X-rays revealed that Van Zandt had an impacted left femoral neck fracture in his hip, and several corrective surgeries were performed.
-Jeanene informed the surgeon that one of Townes' previous rehab doctors had told her detoxing could kill him.
+Jeanene informed the surgeon that one of Townes's previous rehab doctors had told her detoxing could kill him.
 The medical staff tried to explain to her that detoxing a "late-term alcoholic" at home would be ill-advised, and he would have a better chance at recovering under hospital supervision.
 She did not heed the warnings, and checked Townes out of the hospital.
 Understanding that he would most likely drink immediately after leaving the hospital, the physicians refused to prescribe him any painkillers.

 By the time Van Zandt was checked out of the hospital early the next morning, he had begun to show signs of delirium tremens.
 Jeanene rushed him to her car, where she gave him a flask of vodka to ward off the withdrawal delirium.
 She later reported that after getting him back home to Smyrna, Tennessee, and giving him alcohol, he became "lucid, in a real good mood, calling his friends on the phone."
 Jim Calvin shared a marijuana joint with him, and he was also given about four Tylenol PM tablets.